The Soviet-Chinese Spy Wars in the 1970s: What KGB Counterintelligence Knew, Part III

 The significant targets in this covert intelligence war are the military forces of the Soviet Union.
 Karyaev claims that the situation is particularly acute in the regions bordering China and he mentions the Soviet Far East, the Baikal region, Siberia, Kazakhstan and other Central Asian republics.

 According to Karyaev, the Chinese intelligence services are collecting all types of information regarding Soviet military forces (the number of units, equipment, location, personnel, and morale).
 They also focus on the military transportation and communication networks, training, and civil defense organization.
 Karyaev specifically refers to a purported April 1976 Chinese intelligence requirement which stressed the importance of obtaining the information regarding the location of Soviet military units and their movements and supply lines in the border regions.
-According to him, the espionage effort against the Soviet military forces is directed by the Military Council of the Chinese Communist Party and the Second Directorate of its Department of Investigation, but he also notes the involvement of the PLA’s Directorate for Intelligence, the Ministry of State Security, and the border guard intelligence units.
+According to him, the espionage effort against the Soviet military forces is directed by the Military Council of the Chinese Communist Party and the Second Directorate of its Department of Investigation, but he also notes the involvement of the PLA’s Directorate for Intelligence, the Ministry of Public Security, and the border guard intelligence units.

 Karyaev emphasizes that in its spying activities directed against the Soviet military forces, the Chinese intelligence services are using both legal and illegal human platforms.
 He notes that the Chinese intelligence officers under diplomatic cover often travel to the Soviet border regions attempting to engage in visual reconnaissance and photographing of Soviet military infrastructure and transport and communication lines.